An Optical Control Environment for Benchmarking Reinforcement Learning Algorithms: Simulation environment

-\textbf{API \& sample usage.} The optical and physical principle of the simulation is based on the Nonlinear-Optics-Modeling package \cite{Hult:07}.
-The OPS environment is out of the box compatible with the widely used OpenAI Gym API \cite{brockman2016openai}.
-We show an example code of running random agent on OPS environment as \cref{fig:sample_code}.
+\textbf{API \& sample usage.} The simulation in this study is based on the Nonlinear-Optical-Modeling \citep{Hult:07}, which provides the optical and physical fundamentals for the OPS environment.
+To facilitate integration and compatibility with existing frameworks and tools, the OPS environment is designed to be compatible with the widely used OpenAI Gym API \citep{brockman2016openai}.
+To demonstrate the usage of the OPS environment, we provide an example code snippet in \cref{fig:sample_code}.

-\textbf{Features of the OPS environment.} We summarize the key features of the OPS environment as follows: